WhirligigGirl/2W2PJ/README.md

 # 2W2PJ
 Planetjam 2 -- the sequel to Week World Planet Jam, a collaboration between 16 modders to make a large planetary system.

-80 planets.
-2 weeks!
-Well now it's 101 actually but it took two months to get this far.
+In the first week, during the "Planet Jam" itself, 15 modders worked together to make a system with 80 planets.
+After two months of work, further development, bugfixing, and polish, has resulted in a 101-planet system!

 # REQUIREMENTS:
-* Kopernicus (and its prerequisites)
+* Kopernicus (and its prerequisites).
+    * NOTE: There is a game-breaking heating bug originating in Kopernicus release-140.
+We are investigating the cause, but for now, please use an older version.
+	* The latest confirmed working version of Kopernicus is **release-139**. https://github.com/Kopernicus/Kopernicus/releases/tag/release-139
 * Niako's Mitchell-Netravali Filtered Heightmap: https://github.com/pkmniako/Kopernicus_VertexMitchellNetravaliHeightMap/releases
 * Kopernicus Expansions Continued-er: https://github.com/VabienArt/KopernicusExpansion-Continueder/releases
 * Scatterer: https://github.com/LGhassen/Scatterer/releases/